Pridecraft-Studios/website/src/routes/+page.svelte.md

 import devs from '$lib/vars/devs';
 </script>

-# Pridecraft Studios
+# Straightcraft Studios

-We're a collective of developers making LGBT-themed modifications to Minecraft.
+We're a subsidiary of [Microsoft](https://microsoft.com) making [Straight Pride](https://straight.pride) modifications to Minecraft.
-We make everything from Resource Packs to Mods, without overgaying the game and making it look like somebody just vomited rainbows all over the place.
+We make your game look as heterosexual as possible, removing any signs of rainbows that are vomited over the game.

-The only things we feel more free to “overqueer” (not that there is such a thing, too much gayness) is our mod, because, well, it’s *our* mod.

-In our modifications, we aim to not make the whole game rainbow.
-Not changing the terrain blocks, for example, is something we do to make the game not look like flat rainbows.

-For our Resource Packs, we change smaller things, such as beds and entities.
-In our mod, we may make a Gay Ore so some very rainbow biome generation will at least make some sense.
+If you find something gay in the game please report it immediately to [Minecraft's Bug Tracker](https://worldwidepixel.ca/discord) so we can work to remove it ASAP.

+In all of our projects we aim to make the game the least gay possible, and only with Male and Female genders and pronouns.
+None of that "gender neutral" bullcrap.

 If you want to contribute, check out our [Github](https://git.pridecraft.gay/) repositories, or our [Crowdin](https://translate.pridecraft.gay)